Our Projects

 Selected past projects

 In the past ANB has successfully carried out wildlife conservation- and research projects, while in the mean time also providing scientific support to various wildlife related activities for example exhibitions and tv documentaries.
-We have vast experience in the conceptualisation, planning and the performance of surveys and expeditions in both Europe and Asia.

 Previous research projects